PARENTING COORDINATION - FULL 8 DAY TRAINING

-Links to additional information on each of these days can be found below.
+Links to additional information on each of these modules can be found below.

 Parenting Coordination Programme Pricing

-This Parenting Coordination programme consists of 8 days of training.
+This Parenting Coordination programme consists of 7 Modules and the equivalent of 8 days of training.
 Individual one day (or two days) courses can be booked separately.

 For stand alone modules: